Quebec City’s Carnaval: 400 Years on the St. Lawrence River

 When I watched these kids pumping their arms, calling out in French, and generally trying to get anyone they could to react, yell, wave back, it was infectious, I felt their excitement and besides, I was so cold it felt good to move about.

-This year’s theme is he joie de vivre of Quebeckers, and the parade features two 16-foot tall marionettes with moving joints, sound trucks carrying towers of speakers blasting music and 1200 new costumes for the extras.
+This year’s theme is the joie de vivre of Quebequois, and the parade features two 16-foot tall marionettes with moving joints, sound trucks carrying towers of speakers blasting music and 1200 new costumes for the extras.
 And watching it all happen during a major snowstorm added to the fun!

 The Arrow Sash

 To really feel a part of this uniquely Canadian experience, you gotta dress the part.
 That means donning the Arrow sash, or ceinture fleche.
-This is a five-foot long colorful sash that goes around the waist, and is worn by all carnival goers as a badge of pride.
+This is a five-foot-long colorful sash that goes around the waist and is worn by all Carnaval goers as a badge of pride.

 During our visit this year, an additional goody was given away…the Calgary Tourism Board gave out 50,000 plastic ten-gallon hats, which looks spiffy even when worn atop the balaclavas and stocking caps.

 One of the long traditions here inherited from the native people is dog sledding, and there are many companies who can arrange an afternoon of working a team along a snowy trail.

 We joined an outfit called Expeditions Mi-Loup, on the island of Örleans, in the St. Lawrence River.

 The island is known as a farming area, famous for its strawberries (fraises) and apples.
 Expeditions Mi-Loup, (the name means half-wolf) took us out in teams with six dogs and two people on each sled.